-The European Central Bank (ECB) kept its main lending rate at 0.0% throughout the period and although it extended its quantitative easing (QE) programme, it also announced a reduction in the rate of purchases to €30bn per month, effective from January 2018 to September 2018.
+- The European Central Bank (ECB) kept its main lending rate at 0.0% throughout the period and although it extended the length of its quantitative easing (QE) programme, it also ended the programme in December 2018. - In August 2018 the Bank of England raised rates to 0.75%, the second such rise since the Global Financial Crisis.
+UK CPI which stood as high as 3% in January 2018 fell back to 1.8% in January 2019.